kdcllc/Bet.Extensions.Walmart/src/Bet.AspNetCore.Walmart/README.md

 The purpose of this repo is to have a Walmart Webhook Event Api middleware to register and utilize.

-It provides with Basic Authorization.
+This library supports Basic Authorization for incoming webhooks.

 ## Hire me